Hieronymbus/productStore/info.md

 - currrnt watch time 1:54:14
 - update .env with new MONGO_URI connect string. password changed and remember to specify collection name

+<<deploy>>
+- render.com: changed ip adress so had to enable all on mongo db. remember to put both the build and start command scripts. free version. after activity stop 15 shuts down
 <<BACKEND>>

  <dev>